Russell Wilson: 2020

 Wilson started off the 2020 season going 31 of 35 for 322 passing yards and four passing touchdowns in the 38–25 victory over the Atlanta Falcons.
 He was named the NFC Offensive Player of the Week for his performance in Week 1.
-In Week 2, against the New England Patriots on NBC Sunday Night Football, he had 288 passing yards, five passing touchdowns, and one interception in the 35–30 victory.
+In Week 2, against the New England Patriots, he had 288 passing yards, five passing touchdowns, and one interception in the 35–30 victory.
 Wilson continued his great start to the season with 315 passing yards and five touchdowns in the 38–31 victory over the Dallas Cowboys.
 Wilson set an NFL record most passing touchdowns through three games with 14.
 He was again named the NFC Offensive Player of the Week for his performance in Week 3.
+Wilson's 14 touchdown passes in the first three games of the season set a new NFL record.
+He was the first player in NFL history to pass for at least four touchdowns in the first three games of a season.
 On October 1, 2020, Wilson was named the NFC Offensive Player of the Month for his performance in September.
 In Week 4, Wilson passed for 360 yards, two touchdowns, and one interception in the 31–23 victory over the Miami Dolphins.